 Housing Placement Considerations

-All requests for disability housing accommodations must be submitted to the DRC for review by February 15 for fall semester housing placement and by November 15 for spring semester.
-New students may make housing accommodation requests following admission to the university.
+All requests for disability housing accommodations must be medically documented and submitted to the DRC for review by February 15 for fall semester housing placement and by October 23 for the spring semester.
+Newly admitted students must make housing accommodation requests prior to May 31st.
+All housing accommodations requests, whether current students or incoming, are considered on a case by case basis and are always ranked based on student medical needs, availability and not preference.